rondevera/jslintmate/README.markdown

         `$TM_PROJECT_DIRECTORY/config/jslint.yml`.
 Do the same for JSHint,
         making sure to use a separate options file.

+    Options files are meant to be understood by a wide variety of tools, not just JSLintMate.
+This includes lint tools in other editors, continuous integration systems, and other automated testing systems.

 * **Deprecated:** Specify global JSLint/JSHint options for use across
   projects:

     Here's the old way to maintain personal, cross-project options. **This feature will be removed in an upcoming version.
-Please use the "Options Files" preferences instead.** Bundle commands no longer need to be modified directly.
+Please use a `~/.jslintrc` or `~/.jshintrc` file via the "Options Files" preferences instead.** Bundle commands no longer need to be modified directly.

     1. Within TextMate, select *Bundles > Bundle Editor > Edit Commands >
         JavaScript JSLintMate > Run JSLintMate*.